wig-nesh/dsm-processor-sim/README.md

 - A test program is provided in `code.txt` already, which calculates the n-th Fibonacci number.
 - Run it using `python scripts/main.py`
 - If you get any errors, try reducing your display scaling and retry.
 It would most probably be an issue related to your terminal not having enough space.
+- To change the frequency of the clock, update `freq` in `main.py`.

 ## Commands
  **Command** | **Action**